Help limit the spread of covid-19

 2. Minimize Numbers

-While we would love for everyone to be able to come and enjoy our wonderful mountain town, now is not the time for large group travel.
+While we want everyone to be able to come and enjoy our wonderful mountain town, now is not the time for large group travel.
 Work to restrict your group to limited numbers and travel with people you have already been in close quarters with.
 Please have only ONE person from your group enter our essential services (such as grocery stores, liquor stores, banks, etc.)

 3. Sanitization & Touch Points